TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 There are several ways to add a property to an entity.
 First, you can click on the button with the "+" label at the bottom of the table.
 This will insert a new property with a default name and no value into the table.
 Second, you can hit #key(308)#key(13) to add a new property.
 In both cases, the new property will be selected so that you can start editing its key and value right away as described above.
 Finally, you can add a property by changing the value of a default property.
 This will promote the default property to an actual property of the entity.

-To remove entity properties, you should select the rows in the table that represent them and hit the button labelled "-" at the bottom of the table.
+To remove entity properties, you should select the rows in the table that represent them and hit the button labeled "-" at the bottom of the table.

 ### Multiple Entity Selections